Medibank/coding-challenge-ios/README.md

 - API will return the latest 10 articles per source — pagination not required
 - Use **URLSession** or a custom networking layer
 - Do **not** use any 3rd-party NewsAPI clients
-- Please avoid hardcoding the API key — use `.xcconfig` or similar if applicable

 ### Architecture
 - Follow **MVVM** or another scalable architecture